How to get to the island?

 From Siem Reap to Koh Chang:

-The fastest way is by plane: fly with Bangkok Airways from Siem Reap to Bangkok and then to Trat.
-The flight leaves at 09:45am and arrives at 11:00am in Bangkok, onward flight to Koh Chang is at 11:40am.
+The fastest way is by plane: fly with Bangkok Airways from Siem Reap to Bangkok and then connect to a flight to Trat.

 From Phnom Penh or Sihanoukville to Koh Chang:

 If you prefer to travel independently take a public bus to the border (costs between $10-12).
-Once in Had Lek, take the minibus service to Trat, departing every 45 minutes and then a Songthaew to the jetty.
+Once in Had Lek, take the minibus service to Trat, departing every 45 minutes and then a Songthaew to the piers for boats to Koh Chang.